cilium/cilium/README.rst

-In order to avoid this situation which limits scale, Cilium assigns a security identity to groups of application containers which share identical security polices.
+In order to avoid this situation which limits scale, Cilium assigns a security identity to groups of application containers which share identical security policies.
 The identity is then associated with all network packets emitted by the application containers, allowing to validate the identity at the receiving node.
 Security identity management is performed using a key-value store.